haozh7109/SEGAN-TensorFlow2/README.md

 This model leverages the power of Generative Adversarial Networks (GANs) to tackle the challenge of removing unwanted noise from speech signals, and has the key features:

 - End-to-End Learning: Unlike traditional methods that operate on specific aspects of the signal, SEGAN works directly on the raw audio waveform.
 This allows the model to capture the complex relationships between the speech and noise components.

 - Generative Adversarial Network: SEGAN employs a GAN architecture.
 This involves two competing neural networks:
   * Generator: This network aims to create noise-free speech by learning from noisy examples.
+(Figure.)
   * Discriminator: This network acts as a critic, attempting to distinguish between the real clean speech and the generated speech produced by the generator.

 ![SEGAN_Generator](SEGAN_Generator.png)